 Business Administration (M.B.A.)/Engineering (M.Eng.)

-The increased need for engineers with both technical and management background has led to a partnership between UConn’s School of Engineering and School of Business that will allow students to simultaneously earn a Master of Business Administration (M.B.A.) and a Master of Engineering (M.Eng.) degree.
+The increased need for engineers with both technical and management background has led to a partnership between UConn’s College of Engineering and School of Business that will allow students to simultaneously earn a Master of Business Administration (M.B.A.) and a Master of Engineering (M.Eng.) degree.

 Requirements